Billionaire Profile

 Philanthropy

-Beyond his investment work, Kortschak is actively involved in philanthropy.
-He and his wife, Marcia, founded the Kortschak Family Foundation in 2002.
-They established the Kortschak Scholars Program for Ph.D. students in computer science at Caltech and the USC Kortschak Center for Learning and Creativity.
-They also endowed the Division Chair in Film and Television Production at USC Cinematic Arts.
+Walter and his wife, Marcia, are active philanthropists.
+They founded the Kortschak Scholars Program for incoming Ph.D. students in computer science at Caltech.
+They also support the USC Kortschak Center for Learning and Creativity and endowed the Division Chair in Film and Television Production at USC Cinematic Arts.

 Career Milestones